humanprotocol/human-protocol/packages/apps/fortune/exchange-oracle/server/ENV.md

 The port number for connecting to the S3 service.
 Default: 9000

-### S3_ACCESS_KEY
+### S3_BUCKET
 The access key ID used to authenticate requests to the S3 service.
-Default: ''
+Required

-### S3_SECRET_KEY
+### S3_USE_SSL
 The secret access key used to authenticate requests to the S3 service.
-Default: ''

-### S3_BUCKET
-The name of the S3 bucket where files will be stored.
-Default: 'exchange'

-### S3_USE_SSL
-Indicates whether to use SSL (HTTPS) for connections to the S3 service.
-Default: false
+Required

 ### NODE_ENV
 The environment in which the server is running (e.g., 'development', 'production').